Type 1 vs Type 2 Diabetes, Explained

 In this day and age, everyone tends to know someone who has one of the various types of diabetes.
 While people with diabetes must take their condition seriously, it’s by no means a death sentence.
 With the proper understanding of this condition and the proper treatment, diabetic patients can live long, normal lives.
 Of course, the different kinds of diabetes have different causes, symptoms, and treatments.

-Here is what you need to know about the difference between Type 1 and Type 2 diabetes.
+Here is what you need to know about Type 1 vs Type 2 diabetes.

 What is Diabetes Mellitus?